Healthcare · AI Translation · 2026

 Settings

-The OpenAI Realtime API alone was not reliable enough for medical translation.
-We built a 3-stage pipeline that cleans audio, constrains the AI and validates output before any translated text reaches the patient or doctor.
+We found early that a direct audio-in, text-out approach was not dependable enough for medical use, so we built a three-stage pipeline that cleans the audio, constrains the AI, and checks the output before a single translated word reaches the doctor or the patient.

 Stage 1